petar/maymounkov.org/articles/protocol_labs_and_plurality_book/protocol_labs_and_plurality_book.md

-# Governance for Git and the Plurality Book Project
+# Protocol Labs partners with the Plurality Book Project to build Governance for Git

 We believe that the time is ripe to develop a standardized technology that enables collaborative open source communities to govern themselves in a flexible, transparent, accountable, and verifiable manner.